aszymik/deep-starr/README.md

 > *DeepSTARR predicts enhancer activity from DNA sequence and enables the de novo design of synthetic enhancers.*
 > **Nature Genetics, 54**(5), 613–624. [https://doi.org/10.1038/s41588-022-01048-5](https://doi.org/10.1038/s41588-022-01048-5)
 >

 ---

-## 🙋 Acknowledgements

-This project is inspired by the original DeepSTARR implementation in Keras and TensorFlow.
-Thanks to the authors for making the model and data publicly available.

----